Harrison Barnes NBA Preview vs. the Rockets

 Rockets 2022-23 Defensive Insights

-- On defense the Rockets gave up 118.6 points per contest last year, 28th in the league.
+- The Rockets were 28th in the league last year, giving up 118.6 points per game.

-- The Rockets were the fourth-ranked team in the league last year, allowing 41.5 boards per game.
+- The Rockets allowed 41.5 rebounds on average last year, fourth in the league.

-- The Rockets gave up 26.1 assists per game last season (24th in the league).
+- In terms of assists, the Rockets were ranked 24th in the NBA defensively last season, giving up 26.1 per game.

-- On defense, the Rockets gave up 14.5 made three-pointers per game last season, worst in the league.
+- The Rockets conceded 14.5 made 3-pointers per game last season, worst in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!